StefanJuenger/woRkshoptools/README.md

 # woRkshoptools

-`woRkshoptool` is an `R`-package aimed at making our lives a bit easier when preparing our GESIS workshops.
+`woRkshoptools` is an `R`-package aimed at making our lives a bit easier when preparing our GESIS workshops.
 It's currently under heavy development, and the documentation is lacking some serious content.

 You can try to install it using this command in `R`: